uconneeb/eebgrad/README.md

 ![Image of E. E. B. Grad](faceresearch-org-demos-average.png)

 ## About Me
-I am a make-believe Ph.D. student in the UConn EEB department interested in the evolution, systematics, and ecology of seed and seedless plants, vertebrate and invertebrate animals, fungi and prokaryotes.
+I am a make-believe graduate student in the [UConn EEB department](https://eeb.uconn.edu) interested in the evolution, systematics, and ecology of seed and seedless plants, vertebrate and invertebrate animals, fungi, protists, and prokaryotes.
+I am also interested in developing ecological, phylogenetic, anatomical, and physiological methods.

 [My CV](PDFs/eeb-grad-cv.pdf)